maddierose717/Cheat_Sheet/readme.md

-This is my ISO601 Linux and Github Cheat Sheet Repo
+IS601 Linux & Git Cheat Sheet :)

 ls: LISTs out the folders or files in your directory-Linux